-- 1. Demonstrate appropriate commitment to self-directed learning, including formative use of the results of the CBSE to identify knowledge gaps and individual meetings with faculty and academic counselors for additional guidance and feedback as appropriate. - 2.
-A passing score on the USMLE Step 1 licensing exam.
-The current Step 1 passing score set by the NBME is ≥ 192.
-Students who do not achieve a passing score on the Step 1 exam will receive an "I" (Incomplete) grade for the course and will be referred to the Student Evaluation and Promotion Committee and to Academic Counseling to develop an appropriate remediation plan to prepare to retake the exam.

-- 3. A score ≥ 80% on the summative OSCE.
+- 1. Demonstrate appropriate commitment to self-directed learning, including formative use of the results of the CBSE to identify knowledge gaps and individual meetings with faculty and academic counselors for additional guidance and feedback as appropriate. - A passing score on the USMLE Step 1 licensing exam.
+The current Step 1 passing score set by the NBME is ≥ 194.
+Students who do not achieve a passing score on the Step 1 exam will receive an "I" (Incomplete) grade for the course and will be referred to the Student Evaluation and Promotion Committee and to Academic Counseling to develop an appropriate remediation plan to prepare to retake the exam - 3.
+A score ≥ 80% on the summative OSCE.
 Students who do not achieve a score of 80% or higher on the OSCE will receive an "I" (Incomplete) grade for the course and must remediate these clinical skills.
-This remediation must be coordinated with the clinical skills director and the CLC director, and must be completed prior to starting their first clinical clerkship at their assigned regional campus.
+This remediation must be coordinated with the clinical skills director, the CLC director, and the student's regional campus dean.
+Assessment of successful remediation will be the outcome of the Year 3 FOSCE.
 Students scoring below 80% who are unable to successfully remediate will be referred to the Student Evaluation and Promotion Committee. - 4.
 Demonstrate of the attitudes and behaviors of Medical Professionalism in all activities and interactions with peers, faculty, and the community.
 Professionalism concerns may generate a Report of Concern for Unprofessional Behavior (see Student Handbook) and referral of the student to the Student Evaluation and Promotions Committee. and may result in receiving a grade of fail in the course.